1972–73 Kentucky Colonels season: ABA Dispersal Draft

 Interestingly, none of the four players that the Colonels selected in this draft would play for them in Kentucky at all either.
-The first round pick, the West German-American born Walt Szczerbiak (who was born in West Germany through a Ukrainian refugee camp), would end up playing for the Eastern Basketball Association and then play overseas basketball for the rest of his career once the Pittsburgh Condors folded operations after his rookie season ended.
+The first-round pick, the West German-born American Walt Szczerbiak (who was born in West Germany in a Ukrainian refugee camp), would end up playing for the Eastern Basketball Association and then play overseas basketball for the rest of his career once the Pittsburgh Condors folded operations after his rookie season ended.
 Every other selection Kentucky made would involve players that were on "The Floridians" franchise at the time of the dispersal draft, though the only notable player there that had some semblance of a professional basketball career would be former American Football League and Denver Broncos player Lonnie Wright, who decided to retire from playing basketball entirely after "The Floridians" folded operations and the dispersal draft concluded.
 Neither Ernie Fleming nor Greg Flaker would end up playing professional basketball once the dispersal draft concluded.